ali-karkazan/ali-karkazan/README.md

 - [Linux Server Configration](https://github.com/ali-karkazan/Linux-server) - Explination on how to deploy the project Item Catalog and setup the network and firewall settings,
 - [Item Catalog Application](https://github.com/ali-karkazan/final-item-catalog) - a Web application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
-- [maximousblk/wave.rs](https://github.com/maximousblk/wave.rs) - Vanity Arweave Wallet Generator
+- [The-Color-Game](https://github.com/ali-karkazan/The-Color-Game) - A simple utlizing of JavaScript to guess the color based on the RGB config
 - [maximousblk/probot-nextjs-starter](https://github.com/maximousblk/probot-nextjs-starter) - Starter template to build GitHub bots with Probot and NextJS.
 - [maximousblk/gh-fire](https://github.com/maximousblk/gh-fire) - 🔥 Save Your Code in an Emergency